core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In some settings, the OSCORE group to refer to can be pre-configured on the clients and the server.
 In such a case, a server which is aware of such pre-configuration can simply assume a client to already be a member of the correct OSCORE group.

 In any other case, the server MAY communicate to clients what OSCORE group they are required to join, by providing additional guidance in the informative response as described in {{sec-inf-response}}.
-Note that clients can already be members of the right OSCORE group, in case they have previously joined it to securely communicate with the same server or with other servers to access their resources.
+Note that clients could already be members of the right OSCORE group, if they previously joined it to securely communicate with the same server or with other servers to access their resources.

 Both the clients and the server MAY join the OSCORE group by using the approach described in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization in constrained environments {{RFC9200}}.
 Further details on how to discover the OSCORE group and join it are out of the scope of this document.

 If multicast notifications are protected using Group OSCORE, then the original registration requests and related unicast (notification) responses MUST also be protected, including and especially the informative responses from the server.
 An exception is the case discussed in {{deterministic-phantom-Request}}, where the informative response from the server is not protected.

 In order to protect unicast messages exchanged between the server and each client, including the original client registration (see {{sec-client-side}}), alternative security protocols than Group OSCORE can be used, such as OSCORE {{RFC8613}} and/or DTLS {{RFC9147}}.
-However, it is RECOMMENDED to use OSCORE or Group OSCORE.
+However, it is RECOMMENDED to use OSCORE or Group OSCORE, in order to reduce the number of libraries that the clients and the server have to support.

 ## Signaling the OSCORE Group in the Informative Response ## {#sec-inf-response}